 To further boost the damage potential of this build, Incantations will be utilized.
 The spells in use are:

 Flame, Grant Me Strength

 This Incantation will boost the damage by +20% Physical and Fire Attack Power for 30 seconds.
-It requires 15 Faith so level up accordingly.
+It requires 15 Faith, so level up accordingly.
 If you are using fire arrows it will benefit that too.
-Before engaging in any fight use this spell to give yourself an extra pump of power.
+Before engaging in any fight use this spell to give yourself an extra power pump.

 Found behind Fort Gael in Caelid, on a body between two Maneuverable Flamethrowers.
 The location is marked below.